-Being At The Cottage is a personalised solo retreat and ongoing support for innovators and entrepreneurs who have a game changing vision and the drive and imagination to achieve something extraordinary, something that will have a positive, wide-reaching, and sustainable impact on business and on society.
+Being At The Cottage is a personalised solo retreat and ongoing support for busy innovators and entrepreneurs who have a compelling vision and the drive and imagination to achieve something extraordinary.

-Both groups are ready to act, to look within themselves and find that different way.
+Both groups are ready to act and to find a different way.
 They’re in a position to make it happen, are emotionally invested and have an innate sense of possibility.